Westmount Here & There

 During the Spring of 2020, the Connect Project team made a series of YouTube videos to help people be in touch, informed and inspired through digital technology.

-Episode 1 – Introduction: be in touch, informed and inspired through digital technology.
+Episode 1 – Introduction: Be in touch, informed and inspired through digital technology.

-Episode 2 – eBooks and audiobooks: get started enjoying books on your device — phone, tablet or computer.
-With step-by-step instructions for borrowing eBooks and audiobooks from the Atwater Library.
+Episode 2 – eBooks and audiobooks: Get started enjoying books on your device — phone, tablet or computer, with step-by-step instructions for borrowing eBooks and audiobooks from the Atwater Library.

 How to begin enjoying a wealth of free recorded radio programs and other online audio material.
 Included is info about popular and recommended podcasts.